 Occupancy monitoring is the best way for companies to understand and control how their space is being used.
 It can also be used to inform cleaning regimes and schedules.

-Indoor Air Quality (IAQ) monitoring does what it says on the tin: assess the quality of the air you’re breathing indoors.
+Indoor air quality (IAQ) monitoring assesses the quality of your indoor air and the levels of pollutants in real time so that you can take immediate action to mitigate any issues.
+Problems could arise from cleaning products, building materials, or even furniture.
 Smart sensors monitor key air quality parameters, and alerts can be set up when these parameters exceed optimal levels.
 Sensors can even be integrated with your Building Management System (BMS) so that any necessary changes are made automatically.

 Improving the air quality in your workplace will enhance employee wellbeing and productivity.
 Staff tend to spend around 40 hours a week in the office, so it’s crucial to provide a healthy and productive working environment.